vimlet/bundl/docs/md/[2]Advanced.md

 [Templating]<>

-[Vimlet meta templating engine](https://github.com/vimlet/vimlet-meta) is built in bundl.
+Bundl has built-in support for templates with [@vimlet/meta](https://github.com/vimlet/vimlet-meta) templating engine.

-If `"parse": true` meta template engine will parse the file content.
+If `parse: true` meta template engine will parse the file content.

 Meta template engine is used to generate files from templates that allow the use of JavaScript and NodeJS API.